LamaHamadeh/Projects/README.md

 -------------------------------------------------------------

-3- ***Principal Component Analysis for face recognition***: Dimensionality reduction, typically achieved through a principal component analysis (PCA) or orthogonal mode decomposition (POD), has achieved remarkable success in providing a mathematical framework which is much more amenable to analysis.
+3- ***Principal Component Analysis***: Dimensionality reduction, typically achieved through a principal component analysis (PCA) or orthogonal mode decomposition (POD), has achieved remarkable success in providing a mathematical framework which is much more amenable to analysis.
 This has allowed a better characterisation of the physics, engineering or biological system of interest.
 PCA is an unsupervised learning method, which seeks to find natural clustering of data in a lower dimensional feature space, whose basis contains linearly, ordered, independent, orthonormal and uncorrelated vectors that correspond to the maximum-variance directions in the original space.
 Interestingly, PCA can be used in the context of the computer vision problem of human face recognition.
 The approach of using eigenfaces for recognition functions by projecting face images onto a feature space that spans the significant variations among known face images.
 The significant features are known as “eigenfaces”, because they are the eigenvectors (principal components) of the set of faces.
 The projection operation characterises an individual face by a weighted sum of the eigenface features, and so to recognise a particular face it is necessary only to compare these weights to those of known individuals.
-This project uses MATLAB software to examine this method.
+Also, image compression with principal component analysis is a frequently occurring application of the dimension reduction technique.
+PCA can be used to reduce the dimensions of the matrix (image) and project those new dimensions to reform the image that retains its qualities but is smaller dimensions.
+This project uses MATLAB software to examine this method and apply it to these two applications.

 -------------------------------------------------------------